 Pure Mathematics is like a language and the more fluent a person is in this language the better it is for him and his career as a mathematician.
 He also need to have a passionate personality and a strong desire to impart your knowledge to others.

 Apart from that, he also needs to learn how to help others so that they too appreciate the value that comes with solving mathematical problems and mingling with numbers.
 Teaching is a well-suited career for maths graduates who are both self-motivated and fluent in mathematics.

 Maths teachers devote majority of their time preparing lessons for their students.
 These lectures need special attention in their preparation because maths is that subject which requires analytical thinking, reasoning and critical thinking skills.
 A tutor of mathematics needs to prepare his lectures in such a way that his students also grab these crucial mathematical skills just from his lectures.
 These lessons should also help students understand the uses of mathematics in practical life and how they affect certain phenomena around us.

 Perks of Being a Maths Teacher

 Long term demand:

 The demand for maths teacher is only going to increase in the coming years.
 That is because mathematics is a core subject for any level of education and it is necessary to impart basic as well as advanced mathematical knowledge to the students.
 Many schools out there, have included special mathematical courses in their curriculum; courses like algebra, calculus, statistics and probability etc. In the past 10 years, the demand of teachers, especially teachers of maths and science, has increased 13%.

-Hence, the job of being a maths teacher comes with a lot of security, both in the present as well as in the future.
+Hence, the job of being a maths tutor comes with a lot of security, both in the present as well as in the future.